natnicha/BeAcross/README.md

 A Slice of Trust, Innovation, and Comfort in Every Morning, Unlocking Your Industry's Full Potential

 Visit us at [Victory Pie Solutions](https://www.victorypiesolutions.com/)

+## Project status
+If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
+Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
+You can also make an explicit request for maintainers.